Nathanieljla/cg3d-maya/README.md

 # cg3d-maya
 The best of my personal maya scripts for public consumption in an easy to use module.

+### Current Features
+1. Menu to connect to the wing-ide
+2. Automatically detect when you're loading a Maya file from another project and ask if you'd like to auto-switch projects and reload.
+3. Note for tech artists: My cg3guru package gets installed.
+Checkout the udata class for creating attributes with versioning.

 # Installation

 ### Drag & Drop